 Description:Chapel Porth Beach is a small sandy and pebble cove at the bottom of a narrow valley on the North Cornwall coast.
-At low tide the beach extends to an excellent wide beach at low tide.
-The sand at Chapel Porth is covered at high tide.
+At low tide the beach extends to an excellent wide beach which is popular with surfers.
+Note that the sand at Chapel Porth is completely covered at high tide.
 The coast path can be walked to St Agnes Head for spectacular views.
-The Wheal Coates mine can also be visited.
+On the coast path the Wheal Coates mine can also be visited.

-Access:The car park is next to the beach, but there is a short walk over rocks to get to the sand, which is unsuitable for wheel chairs.
+Access:The car park is next to the beach, but there is a short walk over pebbles and rocks to get to the sand, which is unsuitable for wheel chairs.

 Dogs:Dogs are banned on Chapel Porth Beach from 1st July to 31st August (10am to 6pm).

 Directions:Chapel Porth is close to St Agnes which is 12 miles from Newquay and 9 miles from Redruth.
 Use the A30 from the east or west.
 At the Chiverton Cross roundabout (about 8 miles from Redruth) turn onto the B3277 which is the road to St Agnes (signposted to St Agnes).
 Approaching the outskirts of St Agnes at a mini roundabout turn left (signposted to Chapel Porth) and follow this road to Chapel Porth.

 Post Code:TR4 8AL.

 Parking:One small National Trust car park by Chapel Porth Beach.
 In summer, sometimes fields are opened for parking.
 There is also a National Trust car park on Beacon Drive with foot paths to Chapel Porth beach, taking about 20 minutes to walk.

 Toilets:Yes, by the Chapel Porth Beach car park.